throughputer/grafword-sso-starter-web-app/README.md

 ## Conclusion

-The benefits of Grafword SSO include the unique combination of security without inconveniencing the users, and while providing high app developer productivity, by providing out-of-the-box secure, password-less user account management system and a starter online app, such that the Grafword SSO based new web app developer needs to only add the user-space functionality for their next 'killer' app.
+Grafword SSO provides an out-of-the-box secure, password-less user account management system.
+This starter app, gets you off and running with your next "killer app" with a Grafword-based secure login solution already in place.